 It is when we were returning from the island that we saw huge groups of young men on bikes coming into the island.
 And the party music at the celebration square got louder every minute.

-Legend of Bonderam goes back to the days of Portuguese rule when the property disputes were sorted out by using the flags to mark the territories.
+The legend of Bonderam goes back to the days of Portuguese rule.
+When the property disputes were sorted out by using flags to mark the territories.
 Now, the mock disputes are performed as a memory of those days.
-Bonderam is also known as the festival of flags at times and the parade is called flag parade.
+This festival is also known as the festival of flags at times and the parade is called the flag parade.
 Novidade follows a day after Bonderam when the priest blesses the new crop and a feast follows.

-Watch the video, get a glimpse of the festival at Divar Island, Goa.
+Watch the video, and get a glimpse of the festival at Divar Island, Goa.